Canon 1Ds Mark II vs Nikon D5000

 The Nikon D5000 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the D5000 uses SDHC cards.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the D5000 uses SDHC cards.
+The 1Ds Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the D5000 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Nikon D5000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.